 - Cons: No battery level meter, awkward balance

 - Price: $129

-Verdict: This is an average multi-tool that you can pickup for cheap and use on just about anything.
+Verdict: This is an average multi-tool that you can pick up for cheap and use on just about anything.

 Porter-Cable PCC710B 20V Max

-The 20V Max version of the Porter-Cable oscillating multi-tool improves a bit on the former model, like losing the dramatic backwards lean (it now stands straight, perpendicular to the battery).
+The 20V Max version of the Porter-Cable oscillating multi-tool improves a bit on the former model, like losing the dramatic backward lean (it now stands straight, perpendicular to the battery).
 Other than that you get a new outer shell, and the power switch has been moved towards the bottom of the handle to let you choke up on the tool if desired.
 Because of this and a nice finger detent near the top, this tool feels very nimble in the hand.
 The grip would be awesome for a jigsaw as you almost want to try out some curved cuts!

 - Pros: Excellent ergonomics, super-inexpensive

 - Cons: Slowest cutting tool, intense vibration, awkward switch position

 Verdict: If you have any Porter-Cable 20V Max tools, you’d be crazy not to pick this up as it’s priced at less than $70.